noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/bug_report.md

 **Context**
 - OS: [Specify, which macOS version you are using here.]
 [Optional]
 - Mouse: [Specify, which brand and model of mouse your are using here.]
 [Optional]
 - Other apps which might affect mouse behaviour: [Describe which other apps you have installed that might affect mouse behaviour.
-Having several such apps installed is a common source of errors.]
+Having several such apps installed is a common source of issues.]
 [Optional]

 **Additional Info**
 [Add any extra info about the problem here.]